ca1uss/first-input/README.md

 One annoying thing about boss health bars is that they can disappear for many reasons other than actually killing the boss, such as going into your inventory or pulling out your ghost.
 To account for this, the autosplitter is set up to continue looking for the health bar until it finds the next split.
 If it sees the health bar back on the screen for 2 seconds straight, it will undo the split and wait for the health bar to disappear again.
 This is where dummy splits come in handy.
 A dummy split is exactly like a normal split, except it doesn't press the button when it finds the image.
 You should put one of these after boss deaths, so the splitter doesn't falsely undo the boss death split.
 A good image to use for this is the season rank progress one that shows up after every encounter of every dungeon and raid.

 While using the autosplitter, if it misses an image you can just press your skip split key and it will skip the current image and split in LiveSplit.
 However, if the autosplitter and LiveSplit get out of sync, you can skip and undo splits specifically in the autosplitter, as well as stop just the autosplitter but keep the timer running by using the buttons in the bottom right of the autosplitter.

+To use the first input timing functionality, set the 'Start Input" keybind to the first key you press in a run (probably w) and 'Pause' to any key you dont normally use.
+Press your pause key to prevent the splitter from starting each time you press your first input.
+You can see the status of the first input detection above the active splits box.
+You can still manually start or split while paused or running with the dedicated keybind if you wish.

 ## DISCORD